armijnhemel/binaryanalysis-ng/doc/fileformats/zip.md

 The Python `zipfile` module documentation says:

 ```
-ZipFile.comment
+ZipInfo.comment
-    The comment associated with the ZIP file as a bytes object.
-If assigning a
+    Comment for the individual archive member as a bytes object.
-    comment to a ZipFile instance created with mode 'w', 'x' or 'a', it should
-    be no longer than 65535 bytes.
-Comments longer than this will be truncated.
 ```

-This basically means that there are no restrictions on the *contents* of the file comment itself and any kind of data is accepted when assembling a ZIP file using Python.
+Because it is a bytes object it basically means that there are no restrictions on the *contents* of the file comment itself and any kind of data is accepted when assembling a ZIP file using Python.
 For example, embedding a small JPEG as a file comment is absolutely no problem at all:

 ```
 >>> import zipfile